What you’ll learn:

-If composable is already on your radar, it’s important to sift through the noise when evaluating vendors.
-Here, we compiled the vital factors to consider and questions to ask about strategy, functionality, costs, timing and implementation, so you’re ready to select the right vendor to bring your composable future to life.
+If you’re considering going composable, it’s important to sift through the noise when evaluating vendors.
+We compiled the vital factors to consider and questions to ask both of your vendors and within your organization about strategy, functionality, costs, timing and implementation, so you’re ready to select the right enterprise platform to future-proof your commerce.

 1. Vision and strategy